 Dominic married Patricia Clare and in 1945 became parents of their only child, Linda.
 Dominic began his career as a chemist in New York and in 1962 joined Lockheed in Sunnyvale, California.
 He worked on the Challenger and other projects in the top secret and high security “Skunk Works” division.
 Retiring in the mid-1980’s, he and Patricia moved to Anacortes.
 Besides being a chemist and a jazz enthusiast, he was an avid gardener.
 Friendly and outgoing, Dominic possessed a natural curiosity and fascination with life, never ceasing to ask questions of everyone he met in every walk of life.

-In her will, Patricia Manieri who had been a librarian for many years left a generous bequest in honor of her husband to create a Jazz Collection and promote the understanding and appreciation of jazz and swing music.
+Patricia Manieri, who had been a librarian for many years, left a generous bequest in her will in honor of her husband to create a Jazz Collection and promote the understanding and appreciation of jazz and swing music.
 She felt that this tribute, combining their passions for libraries and jazz, would be a perfect gift to the people of Anacortes and jazz lovers everywhere.